Kirin, Nisshin Seifun Welna to Offer Pasta-Brewed Happoshu, Companies Aim to Reduce Food Loss and Waste with New Drink

 The quasi-beer product, named Italian Red — Tomato & Pasta, will be offered from Dec.
 17 at Spring Valley Brewery Tokyo in Shibuya Ward, Tokyo, a restaurant managed by Kirin Brewery.

 According to the companies, a portion of the barley malt used as a primary ingredient of the happoshu is replaced with pasta, including some that could not be put up for sale due to package deficiencies and other reasons.
-One-hundred kilograms of pasta, which would otherwise go to waste, was ground into powder for brewing.
+Sales are liited, and 100 kilograms of pasta, which would have otherwise gone to waste, was ground into powder for brewing.
 It is aimed at reducing food loss and waste.

 You may also like to read